RandomNick7/oop_lab_3/README.md

 Fungi now spawn and consume water, appear visible on the Entity map
 Trees are now made to interact with the medium
+Some adjustments have been made to make the simulation faster and evolve for longer

-No animals & corpses are spawned, as they need some bugfixing and modification of their methods Running the program will print out the existing landscape inside the terminal in multiple sections:
+No animals & corpses are spawned, as they need some bugfixing and modification of their methods
+Running the program will print out the existing landscape inside the terminal in multiple sections:
 ![Program execution screenie](/images/Terminal.png)